vprover/vampire/HACKING.md

   No donkeys here.
 * Heavy use of "iterator" classes which can do slightly odd things.
 These are in the process of being re-organised somewhat by Joe.
 * Some amount of unused/dead code.
 If it looks like nonsense, doesn't compile, or isn't reachable, it might well just not be used any more.
 Pull requests appreciated.
+* We use the `final` keyword in various places where a virtual function is not _currently_ overridden by a subclass.
+This allows for some compiler optimisations, but it is not set in stone: if you need to override a `final` function, change it to `override` and carry on.
 * A (possibly slightly outdated) explanation for the message [Attempted to use global new operator, thus bypassing Allocator!](https://github.com/vprover/vampire/wiki/Attempted-to-use-global-new-operator,-thus-bypassing-Allocator!)
 * for historians: [Yes, we had (and still have) a wiki on our github page](https://github.com/vprover/vampire/wiki) - maybe miscellaneous things can go here, I don't think it's completely historic just yet! - Michael
 * TODO more tips